-September start Core Skills Modules
+Core Skills Modules

-Pathway
+Pathway September start

-Business Management & Economics Engineering Biomedicine
+Business Management & Economics Engineering Medicine Science

 The Abbey Cambridge International Foundation Programme is a one year pre-university course designed to prepare students for entry into UK universities.
 It is fully accredited by the external body NCFE.
-Three Pathways are offered: Business; Biomedicine; Engineering.
+Three Pathways are offered: Business; Science; Engineering.

 The Business Management & Economics Pathway also has modules in Accounting, Business Studies, Mathematics and Economics.
-All of which are mandatory.

 The Engineering Pathway has Physics, Chemistry, Mechanics and additional Mathematics modules.
-All of which are mandatory.

-The Biomedicine Pathway, has Biology, Chemistry, Biomedicine and additional Mathematics modules.
-All of which are mandatory.
+The Science and Pharmacy Pathway has Biology, Chemistry, Biomedicine and additional Mathematics modules.